L3Gaunt/edutiktok/checklists/app_distribution.md

   - [ ] (Optional) If using service account authentication, configure a service account key locally

 - [PROGRESS] Create tester groups in the Firebase console
-  - [ ] Add your own email address (or phone's Google account) as a tester
+  - [x] Add your own email address (or phone's Google account) as a tester
-  - [ ] Add any additional emails or configure tester groups
+  - [x] Add any additional emails or configure tester groups

-- [ ] Set up distribution for Android build
+- [x] Set up distribution for Android build
-  - [ ] Generate an AAB or APK for release (gradle task: assembleRelease or bundleRelease)
+  - [x] Generate an AAB or APK for release (gradle task: assembleRelease or bundleRelease)
-  - [ ] Run the Firebase App Distribution upload task (e.g., firebase appdistribution:distribute or gradlew appDistributionUploadRelease)
+  - [x] Run the Firebase App Distribution upload task (e.g., firebase appdistribution:distribute or gradlew appDistributionUpl

-- [ ] (Optional) Automate distribution flow
-  - [ ] Integrate with a CI tool (e.g., GitHub Actions, Bitrise, etc.)
-  - [ ] Configure build and distribution steps in your CI pipeline

 ---

 ## Warnings